1- Have fun on the beach:

 Read more about the trail in the official site: Independence Trail.

 8 – Participate in one of Tel Aviv’s Free Tours:

 If you want to discover Tel Aviv with a guide, but don’t want to pay too much, you can always join a Free Tour.
 But, keep in mind that not all Free Tours are really free.
 Some will expect you to leave a tip at the end, and the recommended amount of tip is about 50 ILS.
 So… which Free Tours do I recommend?

 SANDEMANs have a Free Tour of Old Jaffa, which I participated in.
 It’s about two hours, the guides are certificated and interesting and you really get to see the main sites of Jaffa, so yes, I would recommend them.

 Another option is to take Tel Aviv-Yafo Municipality’s free walking tours.
-I haven’t been to any of them, but they should be good.
-To get info about their tours, you can contact email@example.com.
+I’ve been to the one about the international style buildings, Bahaus, and it was nice.
+To get info about their tours, you can check out their website.

 (by the way, Yafo is Jaffa.
 For some reason, tourists say Jaffa, so that’s how I called it throughout the post…)

 So, as I said, those were my top picks of free things to do in Tel Aviv.
 If you have any more suggestions, you’re free to type them in the comments or let me know through a message to my Facebook page – Backpack Israel.

 If you liked this post or found it useful, please don’t hesitate to like, share or comment (: